phlippe/SentimentClassification_TreeLSTM/README.md

   - [ ] Moving Average Filters for Loss Weighting
   - Which heuristic for determining the probabilities of tree heights at each iteration?
   - [ ] Strong attention module/mechanism in Tree LSTMs
-- [ ] Use context-free grammar rules to distinguish between different binary tree combinations (adjective and noun, verb and object, ...) and train different weights (might help)
+- [ ] Use context-free grammar rules to distinguish between different binary tree combinations (adjective and noun, verb and object, ...) and train different weights (might help) <= Need analysis of dataset first!
-- [ ] Deeper analysis during evaluation:
+- [ ] More detailed analysis during evaluation:
   - [ ] How do we perform depending on the class?
   - [ ] How do we perform depending on height fo the tree (and class)?
   - [x] Print out (small) examples during eval to understand prediction behaviour
   - [x] Print out the hardest/easiest training examples
+- [ ] More detailed analysis of dataset
+  - [x] Print example distribution over height
+  - [x] Print class distribution depending on tree height
+  - [ ] Consider frequency of examples when printing the class distributions
+  - [ ] Print very common phrases/subtrees.
+Is there a pattern?
+  - [ ] Try to annotate examples by POS tag, and find grammar rules for combining by binary tree.
+Is there something common/a pattern when a word (left or right) is more important?
+  - [ ] Analyse the similarity of words (preinitialized values).
+Can we find synonyms between words?
+(High cosine-similarity and same humanly annotation?)
+  - [ ] Check whether there are different annotations for same subtree in dataset (check for bugs in dataset).